Angels in the corner of your eye: central and peripheral vision

 - 3 min read

 I met a woman who claimed to have seen angels.
 "They are all around us," she explained.
-"You can catch them from the corner of your eye.
+"You can spot them from the corner of your eye.
 They look like flickers of vibrating energy and appear in the moment of sadness, offering comfort and unconditional love."
 Her words reflected widespread belief in the healing power of faith and were so touching that I couldn't bring myself to tell her it was her peripheral vision playing tricks on her.
-This article explains why people often perceive angels or ghosts from the corner of their eyes.

-The structure of our eyes enables us to handle various tasks effectively.
-Central vision provides a sharp, high-definition view of the object we focus on, while peripheral vision gives a general idea of the surrounding environment without diverting attention from the main focus.
-For instance, we concentrate on the road ahead while maintaining a side view for potential hazards.
-If peripheral vision detects a disturbance, we turn our heads and engage central vision to investigate the problem in detail.
+The design of our eyes enables us to handle various tasks effectively.
+Central vision offers a clear, detailed view of the object we are focusing on.
+In contrast, peripheral vision provides an overview of the surrounding area without shifting attention from the primary focus.
+For instance, while we focus on the road ahead, we also keep an eye out for potential hazards in the side view.
+If peripheral vision notices something unusual, we turn our heads and use central vision to examine the issue more closely.

 The human visual field spans approximately 200° horizontally (Fig. 2).
-Central vision, marked in red, covers only 5° of this span, with the remainder being peripheral vision.
-Although we may not realize it, we constantly move our eyes to align this 5° zone with the object of interest.
-From this focal point, visual clarity gradually decreases, and at the edges of the visual field, it becomes so limited that we can only perceive shapes and movements.
-This arrangement allows us to focus on one object at a time, causing other objects to blend into the background.
+The central vision, highlighted in red, occupies just 5° of this range, while the rest is peripheral vision.
+Even though it might go unnoticed, we constantly move our eyes to align this 5° zone with the object of interest.
+Beyond this focal point, visual clarity diminishes, and at the fringes of the visual field, it is so restricted that we can only detect shapes and movements.
+This setup allows us to focus on one object at a time while other objects fade into the background.

-So, how does the anatomy of our eyes support the distinction between central and peripheral vision?
-Our brain gathers information about the external environment through light (Fig. 3).
-Light enters the eye through the pupil and excites the photoreceptor cells located in the retina at the back of the eyeball.
-The nerve then transmits these excitations as signals to the brain, where they are transformed into visual images.
+How does the structure of our eyes support the differentiation between central and peripheral vision?
+Our brain collects data about the surrounding environment via light (Fig. 3).
+Light passes through the pupil and activates the photoreceptor cells in the retina at the rear of the eyeball.
+The nerve then conveys these activations as signals to the brain, where they are converted into images.

 The macula, located at the center of the retina, plays a vital role in central vision.
 A line drawn from the macula through the pupil aligns with the 5° zone in Fig. 2.
 Objects in this zone are seen with greater clarity and detail because the macula contains the highest concentration of photoreceptors.
 Additionally, the information from these photoreceptors is sent to a brain region with significantly more processing power than the area responsible for peripheral vision.